Profile Unity Application

 Run dotTrace as a standalone application.
 The dotTrace Home window will open.

-Optionally, if your application creates a number of processes and you want to profile a specific one, select Advanced and Profile child processes.
-Add a process filter as described in the Standalone Applications section.
+Optionally, if your application creates a number of processes and you want to profile only specific ones, create process filters.

-After you collect the data, either close the profiled application or detach the profiler using the Detach button of the Controller window.
-If you use the API to control profiling, detaching must be executed by your code.
+After you collect the data, either close the profiled application or detach the profiler using the Detach button in the controller window.